top of page

 Where are we in the Mass Transit Process?

 On 20 October 2021, the Sunshine Coast Regional Council (SCRC) voted to endorse the Sunshine Coast Mass Transit Options Analysis Report and to have the CEO advance it to the State Government (TMR) for the preparation of the third and final stage, the Detailed Business Case (DBC).
 The DBC was budgeted to cost $15million which was to be jointly funded by SCRC and TMR.
 It was estimated it would be completed by mid to end of 2023.
+The revised completion date is now mid 2024.

-Since then the following has occurred:
+Since the Council handed the Options Analysis to TMR, the following has occurred:

 1. $5m of funding has been provided by the Federal Government reducing SCRC and TMR's commitment to $5million each.